Achievable logoAchievable logo

 (spoiler)

 Over an interval, functions can switch roles: a curve that starts on top may end up on the bottom (or a left curve may become the right curve).
-When that happens, split the integral at each intersection point.
+To calculate the area, split the integral at each intersection point.

 Find the area of the region bounded by y=sin(x) and y=cos(x) from x=0 to x=π.